Begin your career in health care with St Christopher's Summer School

 Those wishing to undertake a career in healthcare can now progress from Healthcare Support roles to Nursing Associates and Registered (Degree) Nurses via Apprenticeships.
 These new opportunities provide the same university study as the traditional student routes but are combined with work-based learning as an employee with a salary and no student debt.
 Add to these the opportunity to qualify as social workers, physiotherapists and paramedics whilst working and gaining experience and you can see that it is a good time to take a fresh look at careers available in health care.

 The St Christopher’s Summer School is for you if you are keen to experience work in health and care and achieve a City & Guilds qualification in end of life care at Level 2.
 This five day course could be the springboard to your future career.

-After the course there is an opportunity for you to be part of our patient and family support summer volunteer programme assisting our qualified health professionals and experienced volunteers – making a real difference whilst gaining experience and a reference.
+After the course there is an opportunity for you to apply to be a volunteer with our young adults service – making a real difference whilst gaining experience and a reference.

 What will I achieve?

 Successful completion of a workbook will give you the City & Guilds Level 2 Award in Awareness of End of Life Care (three credits).
 This is one unit that can be used to contribute to future study and

 - Course one Monday 29 June to Friday 3 July

 - Course two Monday 20 July to Friday 24 July

 You must attend all five days from 9.45am to 4pm at St Christopher’s Hospice in Sydenham.
 This programme is subsidised so we charge you a £40 contribution against the full cost (£475 per person).